 For a collaboration like this to be successful, clearly define the expectations of each party.
 The holiday season is vital for both galleries and artists to make sales.
 Working together makes sense, particularly with the artists you plan to highlight during the season.

 You and your artists each have different networks of interested prospects on social media.
 Cross-promote each other’s holiday activities, and be active on each other’s social media pages, with likes, comments, and shares.
 You can also create content together.

 Obviously, it may not be appropriate (or feasible) to collaborate with all your artists, but narrow down a list of those that make sense to approach and get their feedback and commitment.

 The holiday season, as you know, has a lot of competition for the shopper’s attention.
 Marketing through social media can be planned and scheduled in advance, making your life a bit less stressful when the holidays arrive.

-Have fun during this holiday season and show your social media followers how easy giving art from your gallery can be. (even self-gifting) Please include how much art can be such an exceptional gift in your marketing messages because it is so unique and personal.
+Have fun this holiday season and show your social media followers how easy giving art from your gallery can be.
+(Even self-gifting)

 Happy Holidays Everyone!